Skip to main content

 The exact duration of the “initial period” is to be determined but the government has expressed a preference for 9 months.

-The Bill also clarifies that there is no right to claim unfair dismissal if the employee has received an offer but has not actually started work.
-However, this is subject to a number of exceptions, including if the dismissal is related to political opinion or affiliation.
+The Bill also clarifies that there is no right to claim unfair dismissal if the employee has entered into an employment contract but has not actually started work.
+However, this is subject to a number of exceptions, including if the dismissal is related to a reason that is automatically unfair, a political opinion or affiliation or a spent conviction.

 What next: The regulations need to be drafted and the government have said they will extensively consult on this reform.
 Consultation will include the length of the initial period as well as the process required to dismiss somebody during this time (and how this interacts with the Acas Code).
 The government will also be consulting on the compensation regime for dismissals during probation.